What does it mean when you see “customs clearance completed” on Amazon?

 A package will hop from one hub to the next until it is at the carrier facility closest to you.
 It’s similar to how you would stop at multiple airports if you flew around the world.

-What Are Common Misconceptions About the Message Cleared Customer Clearance Process?
+What Are Common Misconceptions About Customs Clearance Completed on Amazon?
+(3 Situations)

-You should have a pretty good idea of what Amazon means when they say an order completed the customs clearance process.
+You should have a pretty good idea of what Amazon means when they say an order has the customs clearance completed.
 That’s great, but sometimes, it’s more important to understand what the message doesn’t mean.

 The easiest examples are probably seen in Europe.
 Amazon has more fulfillment centers in the United States than any other country in the world (more than all of Europe combined).